-Inspire’s Pelvic Health Program
+Pelvic Health Program

-Most people are familiar with Physical Therapy for low back pain, knee pain, and shoulder problems.
-What most people don’t know is that Physical Therapists also treat a whole host of “hidden” dysfunctions such as urinary incontinence, pelvic organ prolapse, abdominal and pelvic pain, and post-natal care (to name a few).
-Those conditions, along with many more, are within the scope of the Pelvic Health Rehabilitation Specialist.
+Most people are familiar with Physical Therapy for low back pain, knee pain and shoulder problems.
+What most people don’t know is that Physical Therapists also treat a whole host of “hidden” dysfunctions — such as urinary incontinence, pelvic organ prolapse, abdominal and pelvic pain, and post-natal care (to name a few).
+Those conditions, along with many more, are within the scope of the Pelvic Rehabilitation Specialist.

-The pelvic floor is the set of muscles that support the bladder and bowel, function in child bearing, stabilize posture in functional activity, and are integral to sexual activity.
-These muscles are located at the bottom of the pelvis, and interact directly with the muscles of the hip, low back, and abdominals muscles.
+The pelvic floor is the set of muscles that support bladder and bowel function, stabilize posture in functional activity, and are integral to sexual activity.
+These muscles are located at the bottom of the pelvis and interact directly with the hip, low back, and abdominals muscles.

 This muscle group is also often overlooked.
 Usually, the root of a person’s low back pain may be in the pelvic floor.
 Our pelvic health specialists have extensive training with the Herman and Wallace Institute in treating both female and male pelvic floor dysfunction.

 Our therapists work closely with a number of Obstetricians, Gynecologists, Urogynecologists, and Urologists in the Atlanta Metro area to coordinate diagnosis and treatment of a wide variety of pelvic conditions and manage post-surgical rehabilitation.
 However, we also see many clients who come directly to our therapists with complaints of pain and dysfunction following child-birth, injury, or surgery.
 After a thorough evaluation, our therapists can offer a treatment plan and referral to a physician, if needed.